 Washington DC gears up for the festive season with cool decorations across the town.
 With so many free events and light shows in the city, you won’t be disappointed in visiting Washington DC!

-New York City: The ultimate must-see city in USA
+New York City: The ultimate must-see city in the USA

 By Constance from the Adventures of Panda Bear

-A USA bucket list cannot complete without a trip to New York City.
+A USA bucket list cannot complete without New York City.
 There is nothing else in the U.S. quite like “The Big Apple” and as the “city that never sleeps,” you’ll definitely be treated to beautiful lights and amazing things to do.

 Visit the Statue of Liberty and Ellis Island and you’ll see the two islands that saw new immigrants come to America.
 It is estimated that nearly 40 percent of all current U.S. citizens can trace at least one of their ancestors to Ellis Island.

 The immigration station museum is highly educational and you’ll get to see how and why immigrants endured many struggles to make it to the U.S. in search of a better life.
 It is one of the most inspiring places to visit!

 Of course, you can’t forget Times Square and Rockefeller Center!